 Not the Solution for Professional Property Managers

 Quicken Rental Property Manager has limited accounting capabilities.
 You can keep financial records on a cash basis, not an accrual basis.
-If you have more sophisticated accounting needs, you'll find that Quicken Rental Property Manager doesn't have the ability to perform some of the tasks you require.
+So, you can track when the money exchanges hands, not when expenses are billed or when revenue is earned.
+If you have more sophisticated accounting needs, you'll find Quicken Rental Property Manager doesn't have the ability to perform some of the tasks you require.